josat799/hair-4-you/README.md

 * Login with standard email and password or through Facebook,
 * Link and Unlink facebook
-* bookings,
+* Bookings,
-* user-profiles,
+* User-profiles,
-* notifications,
+* Notifications,
-* dynamic frontpage and
+* Dynamic frontpage and
-* dynamic pricing.
+* Dynamic pricing.

 ## Features
 The features that will be developed.